 A new program just announced by President Obama on June 15, 2012.
 Qualifying undocumented immigrants can apply for permission to stay in the U.S. for up to two years, subject to renewal, and receive work authorization.

 Let us at CHUNG, MALHAS & MANTEL, PLLC assist you to reunite with your family, acquire a green card, obtain citizenship, or protect yourself and your freedoms and beliefs.
-Call us today at (206) 264-8999 for a consultation.
+Call our Seattle Family Immigration Lawyers today at (206) 264-8999 for a consultation.

 Languages spoken by our professional and support staff include Arabic, Berber, French, Hebrew, Japanese, Mandarin Chinese, Russian and Spanish.